Anthony Minghella: Career

 His last work was the screenplay of the film adaptation of the Tony Award-winning musical Nine (1982); Arthur Kopit (book) and Maury Yeston (score).
 It is based on the film 8½.
 He shared credit with Michael Tolkin on the screenplay.

 The department of Film, Theatre & Television at the University of Reading, opened in 2012, was named in his honour.

 Personal life and death

 Minghella met his first wife, Yvonne Millar, when they were students.
-They had one daughter, and later divorced.
+They had one daughter, Hannah, and later divorced.
 In 1985 Minghella married Hong Kong–born choreographer and dancer Carolyn Jane Choa.
 They had one son, Max.

 Minghella's younger brother, Dominic Minghella, is the creator of the television series Robin Hood and Doc Martin.
 His sister, Loretta Minghella, is Master of Clare College, Cambridge.

 Minghella was a fan of Portsmouth F.C., and appeared in the Channel 4 documentary, Hallowed Be Thy Game.
 His home had two double bedrooms dedicated to the display of Portsmouth memorabilia dating back to the club's founding in 1898.

 Minghella died of a haemorrhage on 18 March 2008 in Charing Cross Hospital, Hammersmith, following an operation the previous week to remove cancer of the tonsils and neck.
+He was 54 years old.